High Quality Low Beam Distribution

 What is a good low beam pattern?

 This is ultimately a timeless question amongst the headlight enthusiasts community.
-To understand which are truly critical qualities we must first learn to evaluate the information obtained from wall shot image, how we can apply to road illumination.
-This is the goal of this article..
+To understand which are truly critical qualities, we must first learn to evaluate the information obtained from measuring the beam on a wall, and how we can apply to better beam distribution on the road.

 To start, I would like to display the below 3 samples of projector beam patterns: The kind is most commonly seen in internet forum posts and everybody’s favorite, “full beam wall shot”